Trek Émonda Bikes Compared: Which One to Choose?

 Unsurprisingly, the Émonda bikes have a 2X drivetrain, as is customary for road bikes.

-Trek fits them with Shimano and SRAM groupsets, and the number in the bike name indicates the groupset.
+Trek uses Shimano and SRAM groupsets; the number in the model name indicates which one.

 • Models ending with 5 use Shimano 105 (R7000) groupset.